Tiv people: Social and political organization

+Language

+The Tiv people have always had their history in oral tradition and have had all the Tiv people to speak the language.
+There is no evidence of an ancient script or write up of the language.

+The first reference to the language was by Sigismund Koelle in 1854 from freed slaves in Sierra Leone according to his study Polyglotta Africana.

+The Tiv language classification has been debated as either semi-Bantu or bantu.
+Even though, Sir Johnston Harry H. classified it in 1919 and later Talbot P. Amaury in 1926 as Semi-Bantu, Roy Clive Abraham together with the South African missionary, Rev W. A. Malherbe in 1933 classified it as bantu after making a complete linguistic study of the language.
+Abraham stated that the language vocabulary of the Tiv people and the East African Nyanza group have a lot of similarities.

 Society and culture

+Religion and culture

+The Tiv are predominantly Christians.
+Christianity dates back to 1911 when the first Dutch missionaries from Dutch Reformed Church of South Africa arrived at the Tiv village in Katsina-Ala local government of Benue State called Sai.
+They established the N.K.S.T.
+There are other Tiv beliefs such as akombo, tsav, etc.

-National attire (A'nger)
+Dressing (A'nger)

-The Tiv national attire is the black-and-white-striped anger.
+The traditional attire is the black-and-white-striped a'nger.
 When the Tiv people arrived at their current location several centuries earlier, they discovered that the zebra they used to hunt for meat and skin, used for ceremonial attire, was not native to the area.
 When they acquired the skill of the loom, they decided to honor their heritage by weaving a cloth with black-and-white stripes, reminiscent of the zebra skin; this would then be made the preferred attire.
 Initially, it was a simple cloth to be draped around the torso.
 Nowadays, it is made into elaborate robes, such as those worn by the traditional rulers and elders – from the Tor Tiv downwards.

 The black-and-white color of the necklaces worn by the traditional rulers has been chosen to match the robes.